mis à jour

 Echange culturel et opportunités d'apprendre

 We like to share skills and hope that as well as helping us with the work that needs doing, volunteers are able to take away new skills and experiences from the time they spend with us.
-Both Phil and I benefited immensely from the skills we learnt whilst volunteering before settling at the Trust.
+Both Phil and I benefited immensely from the skills we learnt whilst volunteering before settling at the farm.

 Registered charity